GoogleCloudPlatform/compute-video-demo-puppet/README.md

   }
   ```
   * Firewall rule is created in this file with the `gce_firewall` hash.
   * Each of the four instances are created in the `gce_instance` hashes with the instance names as the key.
 A disk is created for each instance in `gce_disk` hashes.
+[TODO(snyquist2): let user know that disk is auto-created]
   * The load balancer is created with the `gce_targetpool`, `gce_httphealthcheck`, and `gce_forwardingrule` hashes.

 5. Place the `index.html.erb` file found in this repository into the apache module template directory located at: `/etc/puppet/modules/apache/templates`

 6. Apply the `puppet_up.pp` manifest file.
 `sudo puppet apply --certname=my_project /etc/puppet/manifests/puppet_up.pp`

 7. To modify any instance or resource, change the manifest file and apply it again.
+[TODO(snyquist2): not sure this is accurate.
+For instance, if I change the 'machine-type' between runs, will the instance be re-sized?]

 8. Now, if you like, you can put the public IP address of the load balancer
 into your browser and you should start to see a flicker of pages that will randomly bounce across each of your
 instances.